emrebasaran1/emrebasaran1.github.io/README.md

 <br />

 <p align="left">
 I am a 4th-year Industrial Engineering student at Middle East Technical University (METU).
-I am deeply interested in Data Science and Machine Learning, with a specific focus on driving data-driven growth in the gaming industry.
+I am deeply interested in Data Science and Machine Learning, with a specific focus on driving data-driven growth marketing.
 My expertise lies in Python and SQL for building predictive models and optimizing operational processes.
 </p>

 - 🎓 **Education:** 4th-year Industrial Engineering student at METU.